The theology company logo

 page 1:

-Vision: We see humanity united in global religious harmony based on scientific understanding of the world in which we find ourselves
+Vision: We see humanity united in global religious harmony based on scientific theological understanding of the world in which we find ourselves

 page 2: